JLuo96/JLuo96.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student at University of California, Santa cruz, advised by professor James Davis.
+I'm a PhD student at University of California, Santa cruz, advised by professor [James Davis](https://users.soe.ucsc.edu/~davis/).

 Research interests
 ======
-3D reconstruction, Face and body.
+My research interest is 3D computer vision, computer graphics and deep learning.

+My current project focuses on 3D reconstruction and rendering for human face, which includes:

+Regressing 3D human face shape from images and video

+3D Gaussian Splatting for 3D face reconstruction and rendering

+3D Human face animation

 <!-- Getting started
 ======